 - Managing procurement responsibly

-In 2016, we partnered with EcoVadis, a supplier sustainability evaluation rating platform, to assess our key global suppliers.
-The platform enables us to assess the relative environmental, ethical and social risk of suppliers as compared with over 44,200 global companies.
+Since 2016, we have partnered with EcoVadis, a supplier sustainability evaluation rating platform, to assess our key global suppliers.
+The platform enables us to assess, evaluate and benchmark the relative environmental, ethical and social risk of suppliers as compared with over 44,200 global companies.

 - Conflict Minerals